aksshah/Audio_Video_UXDM/README.md

 3. **Open the Project in Unity**
    - Launch **Unity Hub**.
-   - Use the option **Add Project from Disk** to add the downloaded project folder.
+   - Use the option **Add Project from Disk** to add the project folder downloaded from Github.

 4. **Open the Scene**
    - In Unity, navigate to `Assets/Scenes/Castle.unity`.